SmingHub/Sming/docs/source/information/memory.rst

 Memory Types
 ------------

-The ESP8266 has several types of memory, and it is important to have a basic apprecation of what they are and how they're used.
+There are several types of memory, and it is important to have a basic apprecation of what they are and how they're used.

 DRAM